KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/README.md

 ## BACKGROUND AND OVERVIEW

-**Olist** is a Brazilian-based e-commerce company that serves as a marketplace for the sale of wide range consumer and business products .
+**Olist** is a Brazilian-based e-commerce company that serves as a marketplace for the sale of a wide range consumer and business products .
 Olist connects small businesses from all over Brazil to customers in brazil by listing their products on the Olist marketplace.

-The totals sales value from the dataset is **R$ 13.2M**, 74 unique product categories sold by 3,095 unique sellers.
-Overall customer is 32K which account  for over 96K transactions.
+The **total salesvalue** in the period of this analysis is **R$ 13.2M**. **74 unique product** categories were sold by **3,095 unique sellers**.
+Overall number of **customer is 32K** which account for over **96K transactions**.

-This report is directed to the Head of Finance and VP of Strategy to inform resource allocation, category investment decisions, and geographic expansion priorities.
+This report is directed to the **Head of Finance** and **VP of Strategy** to inform resource allocation, category investment decisions, and geographic expansion priorities.
 It shows where the business is growing and where opportunities exist.

 ## DATA STRUCTURE AND OVERVIEW

-The database structure as seen below consists of four tables: orders, order items, products, and customers, with a total row count of over 110K records spanning September 2016 to August 2018.
+The database structure as seen below consists of four tables: orders, customers, product_category_name_translation, order items, and products with a total row count of **110K** records spanning September 2016 to August 2018.

 <img width="1536" height="1024" alt="ERD" src="https://github.com/user-attachments/assets/035e1d67-46e0-4122-8f0d-d0444e1d85eb" />

 ### Data Quality Notes:
-- **Analysis Period:** January 2017 - August 2018 (20 months)
 - **Exclusions:** September-December 2016 (incomplete and inconsistent data)
 - **Delivered Orders Only:** Excludes cancelled/pending orders
 - **Missing Categories:** 1.85% of products lack category classification (handled as 'unknown_category')